Head Coaches Summary

 1967 – Neal Smith left mid-season to return to business but had a 4-2 record before being replaced by Joe Carlozo.

-1967-1973 – Joe Carlozo A Little All American & Nations Scoring Leader as a Freshman at West Chester State, Joe made the daring field goal decision that made Phill Marsiglia famous in 1969.
+1967-1973 – Joe Carlozo A Little All American & Nations Scoring Leader as a Freshman at West Chester State.
+Joe made the daring field goal decision that made Phill Marsiglia famous in 1969.
 His son Joey was an All State selection as fullback and linebacker and went on to Penn State.
+Coach Carlozo passed away May 2013.

-1974-1987 – Augie Miceli won 104 games, more than any other before he was hired to coach the Johns Hopkins Offensive Line.
+1974-1987 – Augie Miceli won 100 games, more than any other before he was hired to coach the Johns Hopkins Offensive Line.
 After coaching there for seven years, he returned as the Hall’s Defensive Coordinator.
 Augie’s 7 year straight victories still stands as the school record.
+Coach Miceli passed away June 29, 2019.

 1988-1993 – Bill Mackley taught his teams values beyond the football field.
 Always dedicated himself to develop the player as a person and like Coach Brune, brought out more from his players than many of them thought capable.
 His 1992 team (9-2) almost won the MSA.